 Sleepers with arthritis, shoulder pain, or hip pain should use mattresses 12 to 14 inches thick.
 These thick mattresses tend to be softer and contain enhanced cushioning to relieve pressure.

-Advantages and Disadvantages of a Thick Mattresses
+Advantages and Disadvantages of Thick Mattresses

 Investing in a thicker mattress provides sleepers with more cushioning and offers an ultra-plush sleeping surface.
 Thin mattresses are not the best choice for couples since they can’t withstand the weight of two adults.
 This can make bedtime extremely uncomfortable and may cause permanent damage to your mattress due to sagging.